cambridge-ceu/csd3/applications/gcta.md

 -4.800941e-05   5.242193e-04

 Summary result of REML analysis has been saved in the file [test.hsq].

+Analysis finished at 11:27:12 BST on Wed Aug 03 2022 Overall computational time: 17.87 sec.
 ```

-Therefore the documentation example provides a heritability estimate of 0.223 (0.00877).
+Therefore the documentation example provides a heritability estimate of 0.0223 (0.00877).
+The version compiled from source takes 19.86 sec for the heritability analysis (slower).

 It offers alternative to regenie on this site according to the associate paper below.

-## Reference
+## References

+Li, A. et al. mBAT-combo: a more powerful test to detect gene-trait associations from GWAS data. bioRxiv, 2022.06.27.497850 (2022).

 Jiang, L., Zheng, Z., Fang, H. & Yang, J. A generalized linear mixed model association tool for biobank-scale data.
 Nature Genetics 53, 1616-1621 (2021).